Addyvan/feed-service-prototype/README.md

 ## Example queries

-See the `populate.graphql` fiel in the example-queries folder for examples on how to quickly get started.
+See the `populate.graphql` field in the example-queries folder for examples on how to quickly get started.

 ## RabbitMQ